MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Stop-InformationBarrierPoliciesApplication.md

 InformationBarrierPoliciesApplication -Identity 46237888-12ca-42e3-a541-3fcb7b5231d1
 ```

-In this example, we are stopping information barrier policies from being applied per the policy application that has GUID *46237888-12ca-42e3-a541-3fcb7b5231d1*.
+In this example, we are stopping information barrier policies from being applied per the policy application with the specified Identity value.

 ## PARAMETERS

 ### -Identity
-{{Fill Identity Description}}
+The Identity parameter specifies the information barrier policy application that you want to stop.
+This value is a GUID that's assigned when you run the Start-InformationBarrierPoliciesApplication cmdlet (for example, 46237888-12ca-42e3-a541-3fcb7b5231d1).
+Another way to see this Identity value is to run the command Get-InformationBarrierPoliciesApplicationStatus -All.

 ```yaml
 Type: PolicyIdParameter